Seven ways to stay connected this Thanksgiving

 5. Watch Macy’s thanksgiving parade

 Share that warm Thanksgiving feeling with your far away family by watching the televised Macy’s Thanksgiving day parade at the same time.
-Check out this guide to watching at home and the changes to this years parades.

 6. Go on a walk

 Rather than having a traditional inside meal why not celebrate with a beautiful fall walk.
 Explore a route for the first time or visit an old family favourite.
-Not only is this a much safer option but it will work up a good appetite for your turkey.

 7. Make a display of the things you’re thankful for